Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/applications/c2_suite.rst

 This will send an initial ``keep alive`` to the given C2 Server (The C2 Server IPv4Address must be given upon C2 Beacon configuration).
 Which is then resolved and responded by another ``Keep Alive`` by the C2 server back to the C2 beacon to confirm connection.

-The C2 Beacon will send out periodic keep alive based on it's configuration parameters to configure it's active connection with the C2 server.
+The C2 Beacon will send out periodic keep alive based on its configuration parameters to configure it's active connection with the C2 server.

 It's recommended that a C2 Beacon is installed and configured mid episode by a Red Agent for a more cyber realistic simulation.